Benchmarks: Answer 99.16% of DocVQA Without Images in QA: Agentic Document ExtractionRead more

 pay_period_end: str = Field(..., description="The date the pay period ended")

-# 2. Loop through the sorted documents
+# 2. Group the documents by identifier first

-for split in split_response.splits:
+for split in split_response.get("splits", []):

 # We only care about Paystubs right now

-if split.classification == "Pay Stub":
+if split.get("classification") == "Pay Stub":

-merged_markdown = "\n".join(split.markdowns)
+merged_markdown = "\n".join(markdowns)

 extract_response = client.extract(